Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/spawn_data.md

 ```
 <br>

-*Note:* Take notice that letter casing and spaces have no impact on the bee's ability to spawn.
-However, when using a biome type tag, the prefix "tag:" **must** be included. <br>

 *SPECIAL NOTE:* Nests will generate in the biomes where bees are set to spawn.
-During generation a nest may randomly spawn additional bees consisting only of the bees allowed to spawn in the biome where the nest generated.
+During generation a nest may come preloaded with additional bees consisting only of the bees allowed to spawn in the biome where the nest generated.
+Nest generation can be disabled by setting the global config value `generateBeeNests

 <br>
 <br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5MjgwNzY2NiwxOTI4OTU3MjA3LDE2OD
+eyJoaXN0b3J5IjpbMTU5NTIyMjAzNCwxOTI4OTU3MjA3LDE2OD
 Q2MzMwNzFdfQ==
 -->